redwood/redwood/README.md

 ### How do I change the logo in the upper left?

 Just replace `source/images/logo.png` with your logo.
+We recommend a width of 230px and a height of around 50-100px.
+You can adjust the padding below the logo in `source/stylesheets/variables.scss`.

 ### How do I change the links that appear below the Table of Contents?